Logo96/LLMSearchEngine/README.md

 ## How the RAG Pipeline Works
 - **User Query** - Keywords are extracted from the query using the KeyBERT model.
-- **Document Retrieval** - Relevant documents are sourced from the internet (Currently Wikipedia) using keywords and then chunked.
+- **Document Retrieval** - Relevant documents are sourced from the internet (currently only Wikipedia) using keywords and then chunked.
-- **Context Generation** - A cosine similarity is computed between each chunk and the embedded query.
+- **Context Generation** - A cosine similarity is computed between each embedded chunk and the embedded query.
 If the computed cosine similarity is above a certain threshold, it is included in the context.
-- **LLM Generation** - An augmented prompt is assembled with instructions and context.
+- **LLM Generation** - An augmented prompt is assembled with instructions and context, and then fed as input into the LLM.
 - **Comparison Display** - Both responses are shown side-by-side